open/close all folders

 - The Coolsonian Criminology Museum in Scooby-Doo 2: Monsters Unleashed has the costumes of many villains from Scooby-Doo, Where Are You!, The Scooby-Doo Show, and A Pup Named Scooby-Doo on display.
 With the exception of the Cotton Candy Glob, every costume brought to life by the Big Bad is a monster faced in one of the original Scooby-Doo cartoons.

 - Every book in the series Ricky Ricotta's Mighty Robot ends with the villain getting thrown in jail next to the villains from the previous books.

 - In Harry Potter and the Deathly Hallows, every single surviving character from previous books comes back and does something.
-Exceptions are Charlie Weasley and Gabrielle Delacour, who both come back and do nothing.
+Exceptions are Moaning Myrtle, who doesn't even appear, and Gabrielle Delacour, who comes back but does nothing.